AdobeDocs/experience-platform.en/help/segmentation/api/segment-jobs.md

 ## Bulk retrieve segment jobs

-You can retrieve detailed information about multiple specified segment jobs by making a POST request to the `/segment/jobs/bulk-get` endpoint and providing the segment jobs' `id` values in the request body.
+You can retrieve detailed information about multiple specified segment jobs by making a POST request to the `/segment/jobs/bulk-get` endpoint and providing the  `id` values of the segment jobs in the request body.

 **API format**